ITINERARIES Into the Wild—The Shiretoko Peninsula Unspoiled nature awaits

 Head to the top of this waterfall for the walking path and Oshinkoshin Observation Deck at the peak, which commands a view of the Shiretoko mountains and the Okhotsk Sea.

 Journey through a coniferous forest of trees such as the Jezo spruce and Sakhalin fir.
-One trip on the walking path around all five lakes takes 60 minutes, but walking around one or two of the lakes takes just twenty minutes.
+One trip on the walking path around all five lakes takes 60 minutes, but walking around one or two of the lakes takes just 30 minutes.
 You may be able to see some of the wild animals that inhabit Shiretoko, but be careful of any bears that may appear.

 Hot spring waters flow into the river, making the entire river a flowing onsen bath.
-Visitors can enjoy “river climbing” in hot water, but some elementary knowledge and skill in this activity is needed as the rocks are slippery.
+Visitors can enjoy “shower climbing” in hot water, but some elementary knowledge and skill in this activity is needed as the rocks are slippery.

 Visitors hankering for more of the area's untouched wilderness are advised to visit Kaminoko Pond out of snow season.
 Situated at Lake Mashu near the town of Kiyosato in eastern Hokkaido is a rare natural phenomenon—a transparent yet luminously blue pond called Kaminoko, where fallen trees are submerged in its waters.